astropy/astropy/docs/development/releasing.rst

 #.
 Push the release branch to github.

 #.
-In astropy master (and/or the relevant maintainence branch), issue a PR
+In astropy master (and/or the relevant maintenance branch), issue a PR
    updating the helpers to the commit described in the last step (i.e., the head of the astropy-helpers release branch).